MA/ST Concentration Purpose

 An undergraduate major in Bible and/or theology, or a minimum of 12 hours of undergraduate work in biblical and/or theological studies.
-Students entering with deficiencies are advised to satisfy up to 9 hours of those deficiencies by taking any or all of Theology I, II, and III.
+Students entering with deficiencies are advised to satisfy up to 9 hours of those deficiencies by taking any or all of ST 5201, 5202, and ID 5000.

 |Biblical and Theology Core||9|